Bruising After Filler Injections

 - Research shows that the effects of Artecoll last about 5 years

-Just like all cosmetic treatments, you may or may not get results you hoped for.
+Like all cosmetic treatments, you may or may not get the desired results.

 What to expect after a dermal filler injection?